darenlarson/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?
+Sessions are used as a way to store information about a client.
+One of the primary was this client information is used is for persisting authentication information so that a client does not need to log in each time the client makes a request to the server.

-1. What does bcrypt do to help us store passwords in a secure manner.
+1. What does bcrypt do to help us store passwords in a secure manner. bcryptjs hashes and implements salting to a password before it is stored in the database.
+It creates a secure way to protect and store passwords.

 1. What does bcrypt do to slow down attackers?
+It incorporates time by hashing a password using the given algorithm a set number of times.

 1. What are the three parts of the JSON Web Token?
+The header, payload, and signature.
+The header includes the algorithm that was used to create the token and the tyupe of token this is (JWT in our case).
+The payload includes claims info and other data we add may want to add to it, such as the username or id.
+The signature is used to verify the message wasn't changed, and is signed with a private key, and can verify that the sender of the JWT is who it says it is.

 ## Project Set Up